Panasonic FZ200 vs Sony HX99

 - More modern: Reflects 6 years and 1 month of technical progress since the FZ200 launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the HX99 emerges as the winner of the match-up (13 : 10 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the HX99 is the clear winner of the contest (13 : 9 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic FZ200 and the Sony HX99 place the cameras among the top in their class?
 Find out in the latest Best Superzoom Camera listing whether the two cameras rank among the cream of the crop.